 After each session, we promised to give Breakpoint another chance, to venture farther in the map, if only to write a more detailed article about why we didn’t like it.
 Instead, we procrastinated.
 We played Division 1.
 We played Battlefield I and V. We started playing Code Vein.
 The first twenty minutes of all those games captivated us, pushing us further from Breakpoint.

 At this point, we’ve procrastinated for three months.
 It’s safe to say we’re never going to get around to playing more Breakpoint.
-In fact, we’re more likely to fix the leaky gasket on our kitchen faucet than turn on Breakpoint again.
+In fact, we’re more likely to fix our leaky kitchen faucet stem than turn on Breakpoint again.

 1. Breakpoint First Asks Players to Survive, Rather Than Think Tactically